KospY/BasSDK/Guides/how-to-install-mods-Nomad.md

 # How to install mods for Nomad

-# Using game mod manager

-Starting from U12, a mod manager is directly available in the game.
-The mod manager is using Mod.io (https://mod.io/g/blade-and-sorcery)
+## Prefered Installation
+In-game, you can go to the "Mods" section in the Main Menu, and install mods through this, which will be installed and updated automatically.
+These mods are uploaded from [Mod.io](https://mod.io/g/blade-and-sorcery).

-# Manual install
+# Manual Installation (Short Guide)

-In case you don't want to use the mod manager, you can still install mods manually
+## (Not Recommended)

-1. Download the mod from Nexus mods or Mod.io
+1. Download the mod from Nexus mods
 2. Extract the mod folder
 3. Plug your Quest 2 into your PC
 4. Drag and drop mod folder into `This PC\Quest 2\Internal shared storage\Android\data\com.Warpfrog.BladeAndSorcery\files\Mods`

-# Full Guide for Nexus mods
+# Manual Installation (Detailed Guide)
+## (Not Recommended)

 ## Download the mod

-Download your mod via [Nexus Mods Nomad](https://www.nexusmods.com/bladeandsorcerynomad).
+Download your mod via [Mod.io](https://mod.io/g/blade-and-sorcery) or [Nexus Mods Nomad](https://www.nexusmods.com/bladeandsorcerynomad).

-1. Log into Nexus
-2. Go to the mod page
-3. Click the Files tab
-4. Click Manual Download

 ## Extract the mod